All families will take a road trip that will either be the best or worst road trip of all time. Here’s why Ireland is one of the Best Road Trip Ideas.

 - Make sure to pack drinks, lunches, snacks, and activities for the

-- When on the road keep them busy with this or this
+- When on the road keep them busy with a Kid’s Travel Journal

 - Have your playlist ready and varied because eventually there is going to be a point where it’s on repeat and your gonna hate Ed Sheeran or Peppa Pig